 Ask for Professional Help

 After you serve a DMCA counter-notice, the complainant has two weeks to withdraw the notice or file a copyright lawsuit.
 They will reach for the latter option if they register the copyright with the U.S. Copyright Office.
-To prepare for the lawsuit, research available paid or pro bono legal services in your area.
+To prepare for the lawsuit, research available paid or pro bono services in your area.

 If your DMCA notice leads to court in the end, you will be facing penalties which can be: